Lucky-dogz/Practical-training/README.md

 # Practical-training
-Software implementation is divided into elementary, intermediate and advanced levels
+Software implementation is divided into simple, medium and advanced levels